The Huntington News

 The Huntington News is the independent student-run and operated newspaper of Northeastern University, a private research institution in Boston, Massachusetts.

+The Huntington News is the most frequently published publication on Northeastern's campus and features campus, city, sports, lifestyle, opinion, data, project, photo, and audiovisual sections.

+Over 100 students contribute to the publication, including via writing, photography, design, and marketing.

 History

 Founded in 1926, The Northeastern News was Northeastern University's student newspaper.
 As a recognized student group, The Northeastern News reached a weekly circulation of 10,000.
-The newspaper had been fiscally self-sufficient for years and in 2008, it was announced that The Northeastern News would go independent and become a registered 501(c)3 non-profit corporation, in the process changing their name to The Huntington News.
+The newspaper had been fiscally self-sufficient for years and in 2008, it was announced that The Northeastern News would go independent and become a registered 501(c)(3) non-profit corporation, in the process changing their name to The Huntington News.

+As of 2011, The Huntington News operates under World Series Way Publishing Company, Inc., a 501(c)3 nonprofit company.

-In 2016, the newspaper announced a fundraising campaign to clear a $30,000 debt, and to place the publication on a firmer financial footing.
+In 2016, the newspaper announced a fundraising campaign to clear a $30,000 debt to Turley Publications, and to place the publication on a firmer financial footing.
+In 2019, the newspaper announced they had cleared their debt to Turley Publications, generated via donations, fundraising, and advertising revenue.